mihailescum/wolff/doc/models.rst

       The action of the transformation on a spin, returning the transformed spin.

+      :param const X_t&: The spin state to transform.
+      :returns: The transformed spin state.

    .. cpp:function:: R_t act(const R_t&)

       The action of the transformation on another transformation, returning the transformed transformation.

+      :param const R_t&: The transformation state to transform.
+      :returns: The transformed spin state.

    .. cpp:function:: X_t act_inverse(const X_t&)

       The action of the inverse transformation on a spin, returning the transformed spin.

+      :param const X_t&: The spin state to transform.
+      :returns: The transformed spin state.

    .. cpp:function:: R_t act_inverse(const R_t&)

       The action of the inverse transformation on another transformation, returning the transformed transformation.

+      :param const R_t&: The transformation state to transform.
+      :returns: The transformed spin state.

 Couplings
 =========